bojand/ghz/README.md

 -name  User specified name for the test.
 -tags  JSON representation of user-defined string tags.

--cpus  Number of used cpu cores. (default for current machine is 8 cores)
+-cpus  Number of used cpu cores.

 -v  Print the version.
 ```